-Taro leaves are a rich source of protein, ascorbic acid, dietary fiber, and other important minerals including, thiamin, riboflavin, iron, phosphorus, zinc, vitamin B6, vitamin C, niacin, potassium, copper, and manganese.
-Some studies have suggested that they also have analgesic and anti-inflammatory properties.
+Taro leaves are an excellent source of ascorbic acid and dietary fiber, and also contain thiamin, riboflavin, iron, phosphorus, zinc, vitamin B6, vitamin C, niacin, potassium, copper, and manganese.

-Use Taro leaves in the authentic Hawaiian dish known as laulau, which consists of wrapping chicken, pork or salted butterfish in the leaves and then steaming in a makeshift underground oven.
-Spread the Taro leaves with a spiced chickpea paste, then roll, steam, slice and deep fry.
-The leaves are commonly rolled up tightly and tied into knots, then simmered in coconut, red chili, tamarind, coriander and garlic.
+Taro leaves must be cooked before consumption and are best suited for applications such as steaming, frying, sautéing, and boiling.
+Gloves should also be worn when preparing the leaves to avoid skin irritation.
+Taro leaves are commonly found in the authentic Hawaiian dish known as lau lau, which consists of wrapping chicken, pork, or salted butterfish in the leaves and then steaming in a makeshift underground oven known as an imu.
+They can also be spread with a spiced chickpea paste, rolled, steamed, sliced, and deep fried or rolled up tightly and tied into knots and simmered in coconut, red chili, tamarind, coriander, and garlic.
 Taro leaves make an excellent accompaniment to curries and dishes containing coconut milk.
-The Filipinos use both dried and fresh Taro leaves in a dish called laing, which is a stew that can include shrimp or crab and often paired with steamed rice.
-Indonesians use Taro in a stuffed leaf recipe, called buntil daun talas.
-In some Indian states, the Taro leaf is used to make snacks, or can be used in curries.
-The leaves can be chopped and mixed into batters for versions of vadais (an Indian donut or fritter) or idlis (an Indian rice cake).
+Filipinos use both dried and fresh Taro leaves in a dish called laing, which is a stew that can include shrimp or crab and often paired with steamed rice.
+Taro leaves pair well with aromatics such as garlic, ginger, and onion, meats such as fish, chicken, pork, and beef, dried shrimp, coconut milk, fish sauce, chilies, sweet potato, chickpeas, and tomatoes.
+They will keep for a couple of days when stored in a perforated bag in the refrigerator.

 Recipes that include Taro Leaves.
 One is easiest, three is harder.